VCE High Achievement Awards

 The Victorian Certificate of Education (VCE) is awarded to students who successfully complete their secondary education in Victoria.
 The VCE provides diverse pathways to further study at university or TAFE (Technical and Further Education).

-Since its first graduates in 2002, Sirius College gained the reputation of being the top performing VCE School in the Northern suburbs.
+Since its first graduates in 2002, Sirius College gained the reputation of being one of the top performing VCE Schools in Melbourne.

 Students’ ATARs are also brought pride to school with 2 students above 99, 7 students above 98, 14 students above 95, 30 students above 90 and 64 students above 80.